 How to install postgresql in ubuntu?

 Member

-by emie , in category: Installation & Upgrades , a year ago
+by emie , in category: Installation & Upgrades , 2 years ago

+How to install postgresql in ubuntu?